fluent/fluent-bit-docs/administration/hot-reload.md

 ## Limitations

-The hot reloading feature is currently working on Linux and macOS.
-Windows is not supported yet.
+The hot reloading feature is currently working on Linux, macOS and Windows.